Activities in the vicinity of our holiday rental gites in Les Baux de Provence

 The Golf Course

-Two 18-hole golf courses are located less than 8km from the Mas.
-The Manville golf course in Les Baux de Provence and the Servanes golf course in Mouriès.
-Our clients benefit from a special rate.
+There are two 18-hole golf courses less than 8km from Domaine du Mas Foucray.
+The Manville golf course in Les Baux de Provence (5 minutes from the gites) and the Servanes golf course in Mouriès.
+Our guests benefit from a special rate.

 Numerous clubs offer rides in the Alpilles and of course in the Camargue.